NicoleTry/PrintMate-Test-Documentation/README.md

 ### Test Scripts

 The [`test-scripts`](/test-scripts) directory contains executable test scripts written in [preferred scripting language] for automated testing.
 These scripts cover regression, functional, and integration testing.

-### Test Scenarios

-Explore the [`test-scenarios`](/test-scenarios) directory for high-level test scenarios that provide a holistic view of the testing scenarios considered during the testing phase.

 ## Getting Started